laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Statistical Inference/Statistical Inference and Hypothesis Testing in Data Science Applications/Readme.md

 ### Week 3 | t-Tests and Two Samples Tests

-In this module, we will learn about the chi-squared and t distributions and their relationships to sampling distributions.
-We will learn to identify when hypothesis tests based on these distributions are appropriate.
-We will review the concept of sample variance and derive the “t-test”.
-Additionally, we will derive our first two-sample test and apply it to make some decisions about real data.

 #### Learning Objectives

 - Derive and perform a two-sample test to compare population proportions.